bgrabitmap/bgracontrolsfx/README.md

 Under Windows just open the package, click on install and rebuild the IDE.
 Under Linux you need to install first freeglut3-dev in the system.

 # Usage
 Drop a TFXContainer in a form, then put any other FX control in top of that.
-Don't add the controls in the form directly.